Ebaka716/searchV3/memoryBank/productContext.md

 - Research page: right panel (canvas area) is now resizable by dragging from the left, with smooth transition and min/max width.
 EnhancedInput spacing improved with padding.
 Layout is more fluid and user-friendly.
 - Product is now fully lint/type clean, uses Suspense for client hooks, and dashboard page was removed as unused
 - Local dev/build are clean
+- **DividendsCard:** Provides a robust, interactive, and accessible financial summary for users, with conversational actions and interactive charts.
+Supports the product's goal of a seamless, user-friendly financial search experience.